Taving40/Python_Design_Patterns/README.md

-# Naming conventions:
+# Naming conventions

 * class starting with "I" - interface (does not have implementations, cannot be instantiated)
 * class starting with "A" - abstract (may have implementations, cannot be instantiated)
 * class starting with "Concrete" - instantiable class derived from abstract class or interface

-# TODO:
+## TODO

 * format this so it looks nice

-Note: difference between interfaces and abstract classes
+* provide a small summary of each pattern

+## Resources

-Example ideas taken from Head First: Design Patterns and Christopher Okhravi's youtube series: Design Patterns (link https://www.youtube.com/playlist?list=PLrhzvIcii6GNjpARdnO4ueTUAVR9eMBpc)
+Example ideas taken from Head First: Design Patterns and Christopher Okhravi's youtube series: Design Patterns (link <https://www.youtube.com/playlist?list=PLrhzvIcii6GNjpARdnO4ueTUAVR9eMBpc>)